Vrbno pod Pradědem: Sights

 The main landmark of the town square and the whole town is the Church of Saint Michael the Archangel.
-The first stone church was built here in 1635–1637, and after its capacity ceased to be sufficient, the current Empire style structure was built in 1840–1843.
+The first stone church was built here in 1635–1637, and after its capacity ceased to be sufficient, the current Empire structure was built in 1840–1843.
 In front of the church is a marble cross dating from 1825.

-Grohmann Chateau is a former aristocratic residence in the Baroque and Empire styles with a core from the 17th century, gradually expanded in 18th and 19th centuries.
-The chateau is located in a landscape park surrounded by a wall from the 19th century.
+Grohmann Manor House is a former aristocratic residence in the Baroque and Empire styles with a core from the 17th century, gradually expanded in 18th and 19th centuries.
+The manor house is located in a landscape park surrounded by a wall from the 19th century.
 Today it is privately owned.